sublimetext-io/docs.sublimetext.io/docs/reference/pc_reviewing.md

 * Search for similar packages.

-* Confirm that the user who authors the pull request has push access to the repo he wants to add.
+* Confirm that the user who authors the pull request has push access to the repo they want to add.
   For an organization,
-  check if the user is part of that organization or check if he pushed commits to the repo.
+  check if the user is part of that organization or check if they pushed commits to the repo.
   If the user does not have access, verify that the repo's owner has given permission.